continja/chadgoode.github.io/_posts/2023-04-22-salsa-cutthroat-build.md

 <span style="align: center">![Rene Herse Fleecer Ridge Tires](/assets/images/posts/2023-04-22/rene-herse-fleecer-ridge-tires-package.jpg)</span>

 I had considered getting the Teravail Sparwoods that come on the stock Cutthroat, but reviews said they're a good general gravel tire, but not great on singletrack or on the road.
 But I read a lot of good stuff about the Fleecer Ridge tires.
 In fact, at the local Trek shop while getting my inspection for the 2023 MS 150, I asked the shop guy what he thought about riding them for the 150-mile road trip vs getting some wide slicks.
 He said he has friends who run them 100% of the time for all surfaces.
-He confirmed what a read: these are quiet, fast rolling and do great on the road.
+He confirmed what I read: these are quiet, fast rolling, shed mud pretty well and do great on the road.
 His recommendation was to use them for everything.

 He was right.
-Since March, I've done 40, 50 and 60-mile training rides on the road, plus a little gravel and singletrack, and have not once been disappointed or wish I had different tires.
+Since March, I've done 40, 50 and 60-mile training rides on the road, plus a little gravel and singletrack (dry and muddy), and have not once been disappointed or wish I had different tires.

 <span style="align: center">![Rene Herse Fleecer Ridge Tire](/assets/images/posts/2023-04-22/rene-herse-fleecer-ridge-tires-on-bike.jpg)</span>